kaukas/bisect/README.md

 Are they interesting?
 Enter + or -: +
 Consider this list of items:
 1
+2

 Are they interesting?
-Enter + or -: -
+Enter + or -: +
 Consider this list of items:
-2
-3
+1

 Are they interesting?
-Enter + or -: +
+Enter + or -: -
 Consider this list of items:
 2